 Observe and assess licensed operator performance in the actual plant/main control room during periods of heightened activity or risk.
 Also, Observe the facility licensee ability to administer, and licensed operator performance during, requalification training.
 At the discretion of Regional Management, a regional operator licensing examiner may perform this observation.

+For each sample, conduct a routine review of problem identification and resolution activities using IP 71152, “Problem Identification and Resolution.”

+Although the intent is to perform samples (control room observations and requalification training observations) each calendar quarter, observations may be deferred based upon the plant’s schedule and inspector judgment.
+For example, if a plant does not perform requalification training in a given quarter or has few risk-significant control room activities in a quarter, it may be advantageous to defer the samples.

 Annual Requalification Examination Results